A-Z of the Amazon Influencer Program – Unlock Serious Onsite Commissions

 Then, finally, your own experience with the product.
 Things that you found that may or may not have been covered on the product page in the description, questions, or other reviews.

-The Video Recording Gear You Need
+Video Recording Gear You Might Want as an Amazon Influencer

 I can't stress this enough, but your smartphone is plenty to be an Amazon influencer.
 The only things you might want to consider getting are the following.